 - For the brownies, heat the water in the microwave until warm to the touch (about 45 seconds – 1 min.)

 - In a small, heat safe bowl, whisk together the cocoa powder and instant coffee.

 - Add the warm water, and stir until there are no lumps.

 - Add the 1/3 cup of chocolate chips, and stir until they’re melted.

 - In a large bowl, whisk together the egg, almond butter, maple syrup, milk, and vanilla extract until completely incorporated (this helps add air to the batter which helps with the texture).

 - In a separate bowl, stir together the protein powder, oat flour, salt, and baking soda.

-- Add the dry ingredients to the wet.
-Stir until smooth and there are no more clumps.
+- Add the dry ingredients to the wet and stir until smooth and there are no more clumps.

 - While the brownies are baking, make the caramel: in a medium bowl, stir together the almond butter, milk, maple syrup, cornstarch, vanilla extract, and salt.